Last edited: March 2019

 Step 1 – Selecting the solar company

-As you can see on this page, there are many companies in Ghana (coming soon) which are selling solar power systems.
-The first step is to ensure you are contacting a company which is providing the services you require.
-Check this page for the different types of systems.
+There are many companies in Ghana that sell solar power systems, as you can see on this page.
+When buying a solar power system, the first step is to ensure you are contacting a company which is providing the services you require.
+On this page, you find the different types of systems.

 In case you want SmartSolar to bring you into contact with a suitable supplier, please use this contact form.